stephenoba/alx-interview/README.md

 # alx-interview
- Interview questions - by ALX
+ Solutions to interview questions by ALX